I Tried a £380 Sculpting Facial Device for a Month—These Are the Results

 My skin after using the Ziip device for one month.

-In my honest opinion, I think the Ziip device is worth it.
-But I think this depends on what you want from the device and how high your expectations are.
-For example, I found the Total Smoothing treatment worked wonders at taking down blemishes and pigmentation, and I liked that I could actually feel it working on areas that are breakout-prone.
+In my honest opinion, the Ziip Halo device is worth it, but the verdict depends on what you want from the device and how high your expectations are.
+For example, I found the Problem Solver treatment worked wonders at taking down blemishes and pigmentation, and I liked that I could actually feel it working on areas that are breakout-prone.

 I think this is worth the investment if you plan on using it every day.
-Much like going to the gym (and getting the most out of your membership fee), you only get stronger with regular practice, and the same goes for facial devices.
+Much like going to the gym (and getting the most out of your membership fee), you only get stronger with regular practice, and the same goes for facial devices such as this.
 If you commit to using this regularly, the cost per use is minimal, and you'll see results.
 However, if you find that you buy into skincare devices and they end up gathering dust in your drawer, then you might be better off investing in a course of microcurrent/nanocurrent treatments in a clinic.
-It's also worth bearing in mind that you'll need to purchase conductive gel top-ups, which start at £35 for the Electric Complex Gel and go up to £119 for the Golden Conductive Gel.
+It's also worth bearing in mind that you'll need to purchase conductive gel top-ups, which start at £30 for the Electric Complex Gel and go up to £120 for the Golden Conductive Gel.

 So how do at-home microcurrent and nanocurrent devices compare to in-clinic treatments?
-"The currents used in the professional machines in-clinic have a stronger depth [that] a specialist can manage the safe performance of, working on each muscle for even distribution," says Franklin.
-"We work on a treatment programme with our CACI machines, which safely works the muscles and increases the current over the course of several weeks.
+"The currents used in the professional machines in-clinic have a stronger depth than a specialist can manage the safe performance of, working on each muscle for even distribution," says Franklin.
+"We work on a treatment programme with our CACI machines, which safely work the muscles and increase the current over the course of several weeks.
 This provides longer-term results by building and strengthening the muscles gradually and correctly."

 This story was previously published at an earlier date and has since been updated.